 Before writing about my trekking experience on Khopra Ridge, I would like to state that I have been engaged in the tourism industry as a guide and porter for 21 years and have been working for Nepal Sanctuary Treks for the last five years.
 I feel privileged to work with one of the reputed and sustainable trekking companies in Nepal.

-We have driven into the values of delivering quality services, safety and committed towards sustainability.
+We have driven into the values of delivering quality services, and safety and are committed to sustainability.
 The most likely of this company is personalized service and concerned about their staff and clients.
-Above and beyond, the company conducts various in-house and external training to staff that helps to sharpen the skills and enhance the knowledge.
+Above and beyond, the company conducts various in-house and external training for staff that helps to sharpen their skills and enhance their knowledge.

 Khadka N. Rai: Trekking Guide

 A few days of trek to Khopra ridge were filled up with excitement and enchanted by the natural charm.
 Khopra Ridge is one of the best short treks in Nepal.
 This trek comprises all the components of a classic Nepal trekking experience including hamlets, local culture wildlife, panoramic mountain views, and a range of landscapes from forest to high alpine.
 Besides, the trail is dominated by a blanketed forest of vibrant rhododendron, oak, and pine trees.

 I feel that Khopra Ridge (3,660m/12,007ft.) is a spectacular balcony from which to observe and experience the majestic and splendid views of the mountain above 8,000m like Mount Dhaulagiri I-V (8,167m), Annapurna I (8,091m).

 Apart from this one can take relish experiencing and observing the Nilgiri range (7,061m), Bharha Shikhar (7,647m), Annapurna South (7,219m), Gurja Peak, Dhampus peak, and Tukuche that stand up in line blanketing in the everlasting snow.

 Suitable for any ages